Below is a list of things I have done in my professional life that I am pretty proud of.

 I was on the honor roll at Delta Junior College in Stockton, CA. I was at or near the top of my class in Electronics Technology with Mr. Dillon, and many of the students in my class copied my work so they could pass the course.

-When I applied to the US Navy I took the ASVAB test and (was told) that my score was 67, which put my IQ at 134.
+When I applied to the US Navy I took the ASVAB test and (was told) that my score was 67, which put my IQ at 134 (I took an IQ test in 2014 and scored 130, corroborating this number).
 For this reason the recruiter would not let me sign up as just a plain sailor, he told me "you're gonna be a Nuke (technician) or an Electronics Technician".
 I took the ET path and for a 6 year enlistment I got a year of electronics school (8 hours a day, not 4 hours 3 days a week like college) and an automatic rate increase to E4 (Petty Officer 3rd Class).

 In ET school I quickly rose to the top of my class.
 Because of this I was offered Night Study Instructor instead of having to perform "watches" with my duty section.
 This got me out of doing nighttime barracks watches and occasional weekend barracks cleanups.
 Instead, every day after 8 hours of school and a break for chow (dinner) I spent two hours helping poorly performing ET students to improve their grades.
 In ET school if you were doing poorly you were assigned extra work and sent to Night Study.
 As a Night Study instructor it was my job to help people get off night study, which happened pretty regularly.